-The Heritage Library includes a number of early printed maps based upon the Geographia of Claudius Ptolemy, a famous Greco-Egyptian polymath and the inventor of the global coordinate system for cartography who lived in Alexandria, in the second century CE (c.100 – c.180).
-The most important map in this part of the collection is the first printed map ever to mention Qatar, entitled “Tabula Asiae VI” (The Sixth Map of Asia); engraved by Conrad Swenheym, an apprentice of Guttenberg’s, it was printed in Rome in 1478.
-The existence of this map clearly demonstrates that Qatar, referred to on the map in Latin as ‘Catara,’ was known to Europe in the 15th century and to the Roman world of the 2nd century CE.
+The Heritage Library includes a number of early printed maps based upon the Geographia of Claudius Ptolemy, a famous Greco-Egyptian polymath and cartographer who lived in Alexandria in the 2nd century CE (c.100 – c.180).
+The most important map of these is the first printed map ever to mention Qatar, entitled Tabula Asiae VI (‘The Sixth Map of Asia’).
+Engraved by Conrad Swenheym, an apprentice of Johannes Gutenberg, it was printed in Rome in 1478.
+The existence of this map clearly demonstrates that Qatar, referred to on the map in Latin as Catara, was known to Europe in the 15th century and to the Roman world of the 2nd century CE.

-The Ottoman cartography is one of the Heritage Library’s growing areas.
-It has a substantial collection of unique and rare items.
-Foremost among these is the 4.35 meters long Ottoman manuscript strip map from the mid-17th century depicting the course of the Tigris and Euphrates rivers from their origins in eastern Anatolia to their confluence in the Shatt al-Arab and their eventual emptying into the Arabian Gulf.
+The Heritage Library’s growing Ottoman cartography collection has a substantial collection of unique and rare items.
+Foremost among these is the 4.35-meter-long Ottoman manuscript strip map from the mid-17th century depicting the course of the Tigris and Euphrates rivers from their origins in eastern Anatolia to their confluence in the Shatt al-Arab and their eventual emptying into the Arabian Gulf.
 The map shows many cities, including the holy city of Mecca, towns, forts, and the roads that connect them.

-European age of discovery cartography
+European Age of Discovery cartography

 The Heritage Library has a fine array of instruments and tools used by travelers, explorers, navigators, surveyors and cartographers.
 The bulk of this collection dates from the 19th century, though some of the navigational tools are from the 18th century.